pghalliday/reflectr/README.md

 ```

 You will then be prompted for a passphrase to store encrypted Flickr secrets, your Flickr API key and secret, and to authorize that API key for your account.

+This information will be stored, encrypted, in the folder as `.reflectr.json` so that on subsequent runs you only need to enter the passphrase to resync with your account.